First and foremost, you’ll need to find an option that fits your organization’s budget.

 For another example of how marketing platform pricing might shake out, let’s take a look at Klaviyo’s pricing structure.
 With Klaviyo, you pay for only the email contacts and SMS messages that you need, but that can get pricey fast.
 Maintaining 50,000 contacts and 500,000 monthly email sends, for instance, would run you $700 with Klaviyo.

-Now, compare that to Mailchimp's cost, where the same number of contacts and email sends only runs you $320 per month on the Standard plan.
+Now, compare that to Mailchimp's cost, where the same number of contacts and email sends only runs you $450 per month on the Standard plan.
+This might not seem like massive savings, but cutting down business operating expenses with marketing automation platforms is one of the best things you can do for your company.

 While the method of pricing may vary with the top platforms, one thing you’ll notice across the board is that plans can get expensive when you include add-ons, training, etc. Even for upgrades like additional reporting features and increased ad spend, you can end up paying hundreds of dollars more per month with services like HubSpot.